 Anxiety treatment doesn’t mean you will need to take medication unless you are interested in seeing whether an anti-anxiety medication could be helpful.
 If that’s the case, I might recommend you set up a meeting with a psychiatrist to discuss the possibility.
 That said, there are many highly effective, non-medication approaches to treating anxiety – including mindfulness.
 Either way, the choice about whether or not to take medication is a personal one that I will respect and support you in throughout our work together.

 Are you ready to get anxiety out of your way and get back on a path toward progress and thriving?
-We invite you to give us a call today at 412-532-1249 to schedule your complimentary phone consultation.
+We invite you to give us a call today at 412-532-1249 to schedule your initial session.

 Start healing today.
 Call us at # 412-532-1249